-Here are a few reasons to ban the disposable plastic water bottle and pick up a reusable option instead.
-6 questions to ask yourself regarding should plastic water bottles be banned?
+Here are a few reasons to consider ditching disposable plastic water bottle and pick up a reusable option instead.
+6 questions to ask yourself regarding Should bottled water be banned?

 1. Can Plastic Water Bottles be Recycled?